Chris Campanioni

 Chris Campanioni is a first-generation American writer and the son of exiles from Cuba and Poland.
-He was born in Manhattan and raised in New Jersey, studied English literature and journalism at Lehigh University, and graduated from the MA program at Fordham University.
-He is the editor and publisher of PANK and PANK Books, and a lecturer of Latinx literature, journalism, media studies, and creative writing at Baruch College, John Jay College of Criminal Justice, and Pace University, while serving on faculty at Yale University's Yale Writers' Workshop and the Hudson Valley Writers' Center.
-He is the recipient of the Academy of American Poets Prize (2013) and the International Latino Book Award (2014).
+He was born in Manhattan and raised in New Jersey, studied literature and critical theory at Lehigh University, Fordham University, and the CUNY Graduate Center, where he received his PhD.
+He has taught Latinx literature, journalism, media studies, and creative writing at Baruch College, John Jay College of Criminal Justice, and Pace University, while serving on faculty at Yale University's Yale Writers' Workshop and the Hudson Valley Writers' Center.
+He is the recipient of the Academy of American Poets College Prize (2013), the International Latino Book Award (2014), and the Pushcart Prize (2016).
 From 2014–2016, along with Puerto Rican novelist Jonathan Marcantoni, he ran the YouNiversity, a non-profit digital workshop that provided students access to and experience with the publishing industry through media professionals in the United States, Europe, Latin America, and Africa.
-Unlike the curriculum and objectives of many MFA programs across the United States, the YouNiversity focused on several different facets of a writer's literary development, including real-time interaction with editors, literary agents, graphic artists, publishers, and other readers and writers.

 Style and influence

-Campanioni's fiction is affiliated with the Latin American neo-Surrealists along with Brion Gysin and his cut-up technique.
-While also influenced by the historic avant-garde (Dada, et al.), the coterie that haunts his first trilogy of novels is the Situationist International.
+Campanioni's fiction is affiliated with Latin American Surrealism along with Brion Gysin and his cut-up technique.
+While also influenced by the historic avant-garde (Dada, et al.), the coterie that haunts his early novels is the Situationist International.

 Reactions

 His book-length notebook A and B and Also Nothing (Otis Books | Seismicity Editions, 2020) was celebrated by BOMB as "a brilliant manifesto-aria on what it means to attend, to concentrate, to listen, to resist, and to reckon."

-Technoculture praised his hybrid collection the Internet is for real (C&R Press, 2019) as "an autobiography in and of assemblage," Harvard Review called it "a threshold book," and Hobart described it as "a much-needed treatise on 'post-Internet' culture."
+Technoculture praised his hybrid CNF the Internet is for real (C&R Press, 2019) as "an autobiography in and of assemblage," Harvard Review called it "a threshold book," and Hobart described it as "a much-needed treatise on 'post-Internet' culture."

-His hybrid nonfiction/poetry book Death of Art (C&R Press, 2016) was celebrated as "bringing surprise and joy back to Conceptual writing" and "a striking amalgamation of memoir and social critique, poetry and cultural theory."
+His first hybrid CNF Death of Art (C&R Press, 2016) was celebrated as "bringing surprise and joy back to Conceptual writing" and "a striking amalgamation of memoir and social critique, poetry and cultural theory."

-Minor Literature[s] 2015 review of Campanioni's recent work focused on his parents' immigrant past and his own dislocated present, asserting that his poetry had found ways to re-evaluate technology as a conduit for connection and learning, especially linguistically.
+Minor Literature[s] 2015 review of Campanioni's work focused on his parents' exile past and his own dislocated present, asserting that his poetry had found ways to re-evaluate technology as a conduit for connection and learning, especially linguistically.

-The New York Post named Going Down one of its "must-read books" of the month in October 2013.
-Going Down has been lauded by various media, including the Manhattan Times, for its realistic portrayal of the newsroom and the fashion industry from the Latino perspective.
+Going Down was initially lauded by various media, including the Manhattan Times, for its realistic portrayal of the newsroom and the fashion industry from the Latino perspective.
 The novel has also garnered criticism for its dark tone and confusing meta-fiction writing style.

 In the spring of 2013, Campanioni was awarded the Academy of American Poets College Prize.
 From Susan L. Miller and the Academy of American Poets committee: